koryvette/LOU---JS/readme.md

 # What's Up Louisville?
 (Code Louisville project)

 ## Description
 This website was created as the front-end project in Code Louisville.
 Since that first course, I have continued to develope and improve the information on this site.
 For this course, the goal of this project is to utilize Javascript to load events from an API or a CSV file.
+Also, I will try to limit the results displayed to only show future events.

 ## Files Used
 Here are the pages included in this site: